 3. Lumbini Gardens: A One-Of-Its-Kind Park In Bangalore

-Additionally, there is a clock tower resembling the Big Ben in London and a 25-foot high statue of Buddha inside the park.
+Additionally, there is a clock tower resembling Big Ben in London and a 25-foot-high statue of Buddha inside the park.
 You can choose to dive into the artificial beach for some fun with the kids or enjoy the tranquillity that comes with proximity to nature.
 Perhaps the first of its kind in the city, there is also a floating restaurant in the park to satiate your hunger.

 Location: Hebbal, Bangalore